Mc-Zen/zero/docs/zero-docs.typ

 #figure(num("1.23+-.04e2"))

-Note that the coefficient is now put in parentheses to disambiguate the application of the power.
+Note that the mantissa is now put in parentheses to disambiguate the application of the power.

 In some cases, the uncertainty is asymmetric which can be expressed via `num("1.23+0.02-0.01")`